 - Recommend to have a dirty clothes bag to keep everything separated

-As we are traveling for an extended period, through multiple continents & climates (not snow) we do have more than what most need but we’ve found this suitable for our travel needs.
+As we are travelling for an extended period, through multiple continents & climates (not snow) we do have more than what most need but we’ve found this suitable for our travel needs.
 Pick and choose what works for you.

 - 1 hat